What to Consider When You’re Headed for Divorce

 Preparing for Child Support

-The divorce process automatically includes child support when the marriage resulted in children.
+The divorce process automatically includes child support when the marriage results in children.
 While most people realize that child support is going to be a factor in the divorce settlement, they are often surprised at how much the child support amount is and how much it can affect their financial standing after the divorce.

 The state of Georgia calculates child support obligations by combining the parents’ adjusted gross incomes (AGIs) and using the Basic Child Support Obligation Table to determine the full amount of support based on the number of children.
 This number is then divided according to the percentage of income either parent earns.
 In general, the noncustodial parent pays child support to the custodial parent.